The European Antitrust Review 2015 • Section 4: Country chapters

 Article L464-2 IV of the Code provides that undertakings may be exonerated from financial penalties, either in part or in full, where they have ‘contributed to establishing the reality of a prohibited practice and to determine its authors by providing elements which the Authority or the administration were previously unaware of’.
 As with the procedure at EU level, it is necessary to provide new information to the competition authorities that will enable them to begin an investigation.
 Providing information that merely supports information already held by the authorities will not be sufficient to obtain full immunity from fines.
 Undertakings unable to satisfy the requirements for full immunity from fines can nevertheless apply for a reduction in fines.

 In response to an increasing number of leniency applications, the Authority has decided to appoint a leniency officer, following the example of Dutch and German competition authorities.
 As a result, since September 2011, potential applicants can freely and anonymously contact the leniency officer to obtain information about the leniency programme.
 This officer attends meetings between the leniency applicant and the rapporteur, and provides technical support to the rapporteur in charge of the leniency case as well as cooperating with other competition authorities involved in multiple applications.21 Where an application for leniency is received by either the general rapporteur of the Authority or, in certain rare cases, the director general of the DGCCRF, the rapporteur that is appointed, or the director general, presents a request to the Authority for a grant of leniency.
-Following this is a non-public hearing at which said applicant and the commissaire du gouvernement present their views.
+Following this is a private hearing at which said applicant and the public prosecutor present their views.
 The Authority then considers whether or not to grant leniency and, if it does, then grants full or partial leniency in respect of fines.
 The leniency procedure is a great and increasing success.
-Twenty leniency applications were submitted to the Council by the end of 2007, 18 in 2008, five in 2009, seven in 2010, four in 2011 and four in 2012, which leads to a total of 61 leniency applications by the end of 2012.22 Seven leniency decisions23 had been issued at the end of May 2013 and the first one was published on 11 April 2006, in the door manufacturing sector.24
+Twenty-three leniency applications were submitted to the Council by the end of 2007, 18 in 2008, five in 2009, seven in 2010, four in 2011 and three in 2012, which leads to a total of 60 leniency applications by the end of 2012.22 Seven leniency decisions23 had been issued at the end of May 2013 and the first one was published on 11 April 2006, in the door manufacturing sector.24

 The case involved 10 wooden door producers that implemented two national cartels.
 Nine of them were fined a total of €5 million, while the whistle-blower was granted full immunity.
 The total amount of the fine imposed may not seem particularly high, but the cartelists did not have very high turnovers – from €5 million to €82 million – and the fines imposed on them ranged from 0.75 per cent to 1.87 per cent of their turnovers.
 The Paris Court of Appeal dismissed the claims of two wooden door producers who brought an appeal against the Council’s decision.25